AnjalyPrakasan/AnjalyPrakasan/README.md

 - 🤝 Open to collaboration on web development projects
 - 📫 Reach me at: ✉️ anjalyprakasan001@gmail.com
 - 😄 Pronouns: She/Her/Hers
-- ⚡ I enjoy experimenting with new recipes in the kitchen 🍳
+- ⚡ Fun Fact: I enjoy experimenting with new recipes in the kitchen 🍳

 <!---
 AnjalyPrakasan/AnjalyPrakasan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.